zairigimad/stripe/knpu/ep1-charging/stripe-dashboard.md

 ## Our Great Idea: Sheep Shear Club

 But before you start collecting any money, you need to come up with that next, *huge* idea.
-And here at KnpUniversity, we're convinced we've uncovered the next tech unicorn.
+And here at SymfonyCasts, we're convinced we've uncovered the next tech unicorn.

 Ready to find out what it is?
 Open your browser, and go to: